Courtesy of Amber Interiors

 It's often difficult to pull off body oil during the day as it can leave a greasy residue on your skin or even stick to your clothes (avoid silk at all costs).
 Our favorite time to use it is right before bed, letting the hydrating nutrients sink into our skin overnight.
 One Love Organics' face-grade body oil does just that.
 Made with vitamin C ester, papaya enzymes, and organic shea oil, the serum seeps into the skin leaving it fully hydrated and exfoliated for the next day.
 You'll wake up with a glow.

 There's no easier way to transform your bedroom into a full-blown spa than by lighting a candle.
 Turn off the lights and let the faint flicker of the flame provide a perfectly dimmed room to relax in.
 We like to light a lavender candle before bed (actually, always) because it does double duty as the aromatherapeutic properties of lavender help relax the mind and calm anxiety.
-Linnea's Lights' hand-poured candles are double-wicked and give off the most beautiful aromas.
 One small thing: You do have to blow them out before you fall asleep.

-There's a reason it's called beauty rest, and it's because it's a great time to treat your skin and let your products go to work during your (hopefully) 7+ hour slumber.
+There's a reason it's called beauty rest, and it's because it's a great time to treat your skin and let your products go to work during your seven-hour (if you're lucky) slumber.
 Odacité's hydrating facial serum rises to the challenge as it balances sebum production, which happens overnight, and works to reduce skin irritation with all-natural ingredients like pomegranate oil, vitamin E oil, rose oil, and geranium oil, so you can wake up feeling fresh-faced.